Moeraki: Education

 A public school was opened in the village in 1890 with a roll of 29 pupils which had grown to 65 by 1905.
 By 1954, the school had between 20 and 30 pupils.
 In 1988 the school was closed due to a falling roll.
 Today the closest primary school is the Hampden Primary School in Hampden and for their secondary education children attend either the East Otago Area School in Palmerston or schools in Oamaru.

 Notable people

 In the late 1890s Frances Hodgkins regularly visited Moeraki to paint local Māori.
 A number of those works are now in the collection of the Dunedin Public Art Gallery.

-Keri Hulme lived in Moeraki in the 1980s while she wrote her Booker Prize–winning novel The Bone People.
+Keri Hulme lived in Moeraki in the 1980s while she wrote her Booker Prize–winning novel The Bone People and set much of its action in the area, thinly disguised as "Moerangi".

 Fleur Sullivan, the founder of the well-known Oliver's restaurant in Clyde, Central Otago, moved to Moeraki in the late 1990s and opened her distinctive waterside restaurant "Fleur's Place" in the remains of an old whaling station in 2002.